There are so many benefits to reading to children. Come discover the importance of read alouds and where to find suggestions for your next book!

 Do you read aloud to your children?
 If you’ve followed my blog for any length of time, you already know that I do read aloud every day.
 Actually, I typically read aloud several times each day.

 We have four read-alouds going at any given time.
 I have a “general” read-aloud that I start our day with.
-This is typically a classic that I want Emma to have experienced.
-Over the years, I’ve read Pollyanna, The Railway Children, Little Women, The Secret Garden, Anne of Green Gables, The Ballet Shoes, and Lassie Come Home.
-Before reading those books to Emma, I had never read them myself.
+This is typically a classic that I want my kids to have experienced.

 There are many benefits to reading aloud – even after your child can read on their own.
 Children can build their vocabularies just by listening to mom and dad read to them.
-The reason why is that they can comprehend what they hear long before they can read it themselves.
+This is because children can comprehend what they hear long before they can read it themselves.
 I frequently read books above my kids’ grade levels in order to challenge them.

 Books allow us to explore cultures and situations that we might not encounter in our own communities.
 We can get a glimpse of how others live, and encounter experiences outside our norm.